akkartik/mu/subx/Readme.md

    check my program for errors rather than to hide low-level details.
 Force myself to think about security by living with raw machine code for a while.
-   Reintroduce high level languages (HLLs) only after confidence is regained in the foundations.
+   Reintroduce high level languages (HLLs) only after confidence is regained in the foundations (and when the foundations are ergonomic enough to support developing a compiler in them).
 Delegate only when I can verify with confidence.

 2. The software in our computers has grown incomprehensible.
 Nobody understands it all, not even experts.
 Even simple programs written by a